 A small group of people who have agreed to socialize only with each other and take the same precautions.

 Having a social bubble will increase your risk for getting COVID-19 because you are increasing the number of people you are interacting with.
-Even within your social bubble, it is important that you continue to practice social distancing like opting for outdoor activities, maintaining 6 ft apart from others and wearing a mask when indoors.
+Even within your social bubble, it is important that you continue to practice social distancing like opting for outdoor activities, maintaining 6 feet apart from others and wearing a mask indoors.

 There are a few things to keep in mind when considering if a social bubble is right for you and your family: